gargkeshav2002/gargkeshav2002/README.md

 <br>

 - Doing my B.Tech in CSE at Mahindra University
-- Undergraduate Intern at Dell Technologies
-- Interested in development
+- Interested in development and data analysis

 <br><br>